Connorswebdev/ConnorRoss_T2A2/README.md

 * I want to view a map of restaurant locations.

 I utilised Trello to help me keep track of my project.
 I used 5 different headers to keep the bulk of my work in their respective place.
+I also posted daily standups to reflect on the work completed.
+I have added images below.

 * To-Do